 Component 1 Understanding Drama

 Knowledge and understanding of drama and theatre, study of the set play ‘Blood Brothers’, through practical and written exploration.
-Live Theatre performance is a core element and students will need to see a wide range of professional performance work at local theatres which they analyse and evaluate through written work .
+Live theatre performance is a core element and students will need to see a wide range of professional performance work at local theatres which they will analyse and evaluate through written work.
 Job roles, acting, design and technical are taught in this unit.

 Component 2 – Devising Drama

-Students explore a range of devising techniques, drama practitioners, styles and genres leading to a devised performances together with written analysis and evaluation of the students own work through a drama log leading to a final 2500 word essay.
+Students explore a range of devising techniques, drama practitioners, styles and genres leading to a devised performance, together with written analysis and evaluation of the students’ own work through a drama log leading to a final 2500 word essay.